Learn how to use the science of breathing to achieve optimum health.

 The Science

-Just take a look at these shocking stats that show why it’s so important to kick the mouth breathing habit:
+Here are a few stats that show why it’s so important to kick the mouth breathing habit:

-- It can lead to long-term issues like depression, anxiety, and postural problems.
+• It can disregulate your nervous system, leading to long-term issues like depression, anxiety, and postural problems.

-- During exercise, mouth breathing can cause quick and shallow breaths, elevated heart rate, reduced oxygen absorption and dehydration.
+• During exercise, mouth breathing can cause quick and shallow breaths, which in turn lead to an elevated heart rate, reduced oxygen absorption, and quicker dehydration.

-- Dry mouth, gum disease, and tooth decay are all linked to excessive inhalation of air.
+• Dry mouth, gum disease, and tooth decay are all linked to excessive inhalation of air through the mouth.

 Mouth breathing can have a seriously detrimental effect on your health, so it’s important to be aware of the risks and take steps to prevent it.

-Snoring is an incredibly common (yet annoying) phenomenon that affects millions of people around the globe.
+Snoring is an incredibly common phenomenon that affects millions of people around the globe.
 It can be caused by a number of different issues, and if left unchecked can lead to further health complications.
-Let’s explore the various causes of snoring and why it is important to address the problem.
+Let’s explore the various causes of snoring and why it's so important to address them.

 Causes of Snoring: